MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/g-security-governance-and-compliance.md

 ## 2. Planning for Governance

 Governance provides mechanisms and processes to maintain control over your applications and resources in Azure.
 Azure Policy is essential to ensuring security and compliance within enterprise technical estates.
-It can enforce vital management and security conventions across Azure platform services, as well as supplement Role Based Access Controls that control what actions authorized users can perform.
+It can enforce vital management and security conventions across Azure platform services, as well as supplement role-based access control that control what actions authorized users can perform.

-***Design Considerations***
+**Design Considerations:**

 - Determine what Azure Policies are needed